elsy-com/Claires/content/posts/DOG.-Book-3.md

 - /images/DOG-BOOK-3-IMAGES/Rear-Cover.png
 draft: false
 ---
-Dog decided to search for his book.. but where will that journey take him?
+In the third book of the series, Dog decided to search for his book.. but where will that journey take him?